5 Ways To Know When To Walk Away From A Sexless Marriage

 4. Pass the state’s licensing test.

-5. To finish your sex therapy training, finish an extra 60 supervised hours, finish an equivalent number of sexuality-related graduate school classes, or become a Certified Sex Therapist (CST).
+5. To finish your sex therapy training, finish an extra 60 supervised hours.
+Finish an equivalent number of sexuality-related graduate school classes, or become a Certified Sex Therapist (CST).

 Sex Therapy Session

-As a sex therapist, you will pay attention to how your clients explain their issues and determine whether psychological, physical, or a combination of the two factors into the problem.
+As a sex therapist, you will pay attention to how your clients explain their issues.
+And determine whether psychological, physical, or a combination of the two factors into the problem.

 Every treatment session is private.
-Your clients are welcome to attend alone, yet if their issue also impacts their partner, it could be best for both of them to be present.
+Your clients are welcome to attend alone, yet if their issue also impacts their partner.
+It could be best for both of them to be present.

 You’ll learn more about what’s going on and the reasons for it by talking about and investigating your client’s experiences.
 You might also assign them tasks to complete at their convenience